hsutter/cppfront/docs/cpp2/safety.md

 ### <a id="subscript-bounds"></a> Subscript bounds (run-time checked)

-Accessing an out of bounds subscript is undefined behavior, and is rejected at run time by checking the subscript is nonzero.
+Accessing an out of bounds subscript is undefined behavior, and is rejected at run time by checking the subscript is in bounds.
 For an expression `a[b]` where

 - `a` is contiguous and supports `std::size(a)`, and
 - `b` is an integral value